-- The University of Nebraska's programmatic service area, based on statutes, includes: - The University of Nebraska is engaged in instruction, research, and public service.
+The University of Nebraska's programmatic service area, based on statutes, includes:

+- The University of Nebraska is engaged in instruction, research, and public service.
 These three parts of the University's mission are interdependent.
-However, when viewed in its entirety, the University's first priority is undergraduate instruction (with the exception of UNMC-and the Cooperative Extension Division) and extension; its second priority is graduate and professional instruction and research; and its third priority is public service. - The University of Nebraska has sole responsibility for graduate programs at the specialist and master's degree level and all baccalaureate professional programs throughout the public sector of postsecondary education in Nebraska, with the exception of programs in education, business, and other areas authorized for the state colleges by the Coordinating Commission. - The University of Nebraska has primary responsibility for instruction in agriculture and natural resources and primary statewide responsibility for research and public service in agriculture and natural resources. - The University of Nebraska has sole responsibility for doctoral and first-professional degree programs, cooperative extension programs, and other degree programs and services specifically provided for by law.
-The non-health-related first-professional degrees offered by the University of Nebraska shall be in law and architecture. - The University of Nebraska has sole responsibility for baccalaureate, first-professional, master's, and doctoral degree programs in the health professions to include medicine, dentistry, pharmacy, nursing, and allied health professions, with the exception of the baccalaureate programs in allied health professions established at the state colleges. - The University of Nebraska may continue to offer associate degrees in agriculturallyrelated fields at the Nebraska College of Technical Agriculture at Curtis and the Associate Degree in Engineering Technology.
+However, when viewed in its entirety, the University's first priority is undergraduate instruction (with the exception of UNMC) and extension; its second priority is graduate and professional instruction and research; and its third priority is public service. - The University of Nebraska has sole responsibility for graduate programs at the specialist and master's degree level and all baccalaureate professional programs throughout the public sector of postsecondary education in Nebraska, with the exception of programs in education, business, and other areas authorized for the state colleges by the Coordinating Commission. - The University of Nebraska has primary responsibility for instruction in agriculture and natural resources and primary statewide responsibility for research and public service in agriculture and natural resources. - The University of Nebraska has sole responsibility for doctoral and first-professional degree programs, cooperative extension programs, and other degree programs and services specifically provided for by law.
+The non-health-related first-professional degrees offered by the University of Nebraska shall be in law and architecture. - The University of Nebraska has sole responsibility for baccalaureate, first-professional, master's, and doctoral degree programs in the health professions to include medicine, dentistry, pharmacy, nursing, and allied health professions, with the exception of the baccalaureate programs in allied health professions established at the state colleges. - The University of Nebraska may continue to offer the associate degree, diploma, and certificate in agriculturally related fields, radiologic technology, radiation therapy, nuclear medicine technology, and engineering technology if approved by the Coordinating Commission.

-- The University of Nebraska may continue to offer the associate degree, diploma, and certificate in agriculturally related fields, radiologic technology, radiation therapy, nuclear medicine technology, and engineering technology if approved by the Coordinating Commission. - If approved by the Coordinating Commission, the University of Nebraska may offer certificates within fields in addition to those specified in this section if the preponderance of courses comprising those certificates are above the associatedegree level. - Certain responsibilities within the University's role and mission are appropriate to more than one of its institutions.
+- If approved by the Coordinating Commission, the University of Nebraska may offer certificates within fields in addition to those specified in this section if the preponderance of courses comprising those certificates are above the associate-degree level. - Certain responsibilities within the University's role and mission are appropriate to more than one of its institutions.
 When considering new instructional programs, research projects, and public service activities, the University assesses if an actual unmet need exists and assigns that need a priority.
 If it has sufficient priority, the University then directs responsibility for meeting that need to the institution that is best able to meet the need.
 Geographic access, institutional expertise, and financial, human, and physical resources are all considered in selecting the appropriate institution. - A close relationship exists between research and public service in support of instruction at University institutions.
 Concurrently, research and public service offer potential for the betterment of the University, as well as the state and society. - The University Board of Regents appropriately aspires for its institutions to become competitive with the top tier of similarly classified universities nationwide.
 The University campuses strive for improvement in the various indicators of performance used for comparison of quality, productivity, and effectiveness, especially in instruction and research.
 To accomplish this goal, the University establishes focus areas, targeting high priority role and mission areas for enhancement toward national prominence.

-• Within its three-part mission of instruction, research, and public service, the overarching mission of the University is to serve as a teaching institution.
+Within its three-part mission of instruction, research, and public service, the overarching mission of the University is to serve as a teaching institution.